Connect to Data Lake Relational Engine Using Python Drivers

 sqlanydb

-package is the python driver for the data lake Relational Engine and is available atPyPI
+package is the python driver for the data lake Relational Engine and is available as part of the data lake Relational Engine install and is available at PyPI.-

-Navigate to your Data Lake Client installation folder, and enter the following command to install
+Navigate to your Data Lake Client installation folder and enter the following command to install

 sqlanydb

-.Shell (Microsoft Windows)Copycd %IQDIR17%\SDK\Python python setup.py install
+Shell (Microsoft Windows)Copycd %IQDIR17%\SDK\Python python setup.py install

-Shell (Linux)Copycd $IQDIR17/sdk/python python setup.py install
+Shell (Linux)Copycd $IQDIR17/sdk/python python3 setup.py install

 -